 Please refer to Maple Grove’s Careers and Employability Programme, the ‘GOLD STANDARD SERVICE’ and the Careers Information, Advice and Guidance Policy for more detail about what is covered in each year group.

-Listen to our Assistant Head Teacher and Careers Lead, Nic, talk about how we prepare our young people for when they leave our school.
+Listen to our Deputy Head Teacher and Careers Lead, Nic, talk about how we prepare our young people for when they leave our school.